graphql-java/graphql-java-page/versioned_docs/version-v18/scalars.md

 }
 ```

-Our custom Email scalar will
+Our custom Email scalar will:

 * be called via ``parseValue`` to convert the ``$mainContact`` variable value into a runtime object
 * be called via ``parseLiteral`` to convert the AST ``graphql.language.StringValue`` "backup@company.com" into a runtime object
-* be called via ``serialise`` to turn the runtime representation of mainContactEmail into a form ready for output
+* be called via ``serialize`` to turn the runtime representation of mainContactEmail into a form ready for output

 ## Validation of input and output

 The methods can validate that the received input makes sense.
 For example our email scalar will try to validate that the input
 and output are indeed email addresses.

-The JavaDoc method contract of ``graphql.schema.Coercing`` says the following
+The JavaDoc method contract of ``graphql.schema.Coercing`` says the following:

 * The ``serialise`` MUST ONLY allow ``graphql.schema.CoercingSerializeException`` to be thrown from it.
 This indicates that the
 value cannot be serialised into an appropriate form.
 You must not allow other runtime exceptions to escape this method to get